Brief History of Copyright

 A derivative work is a modification or alteration of an already existing work.
 Copyright law protects original works of authorship.
 For example, a derivative work can be a movie that is made from a script, a book, or another movie, or even a knock-off painting.
-In order to modify a work, permission from the copyright owner is required.
+In order to modify a work, permission from it owner is required.

 The right to distribute the work.

 Distribution occurs when you make the copyrighted work available to the public.
 This can be done through selling the work, transfers of ownership, or licensing.
 If someone wants to distribute a copyrighted work to the public, that person must get the permission of the copyright owner.